 The Head Office Departments of Intesa Sanpaolo are organised according to a model that is in line with international best practices in terms of Corporate Governance.

-The Head Office Departments are placed under the responsibility of Chief Officers reporting directly to the Managing Director and CEO.
+The Head Office Departments report to the Chief Officers, who report directly to the Managing Director and CEO.

 The Chief Operating Officer (COO) is responsible for:

 - defining, in accordance with corporate strategies and objectives, the Group’s organisational, IT, logistic, operational and security guidelines and policies, working with Intesa Sanpaolo Group Services; - coordinating the implementation of said guidelines and policies by the relevant Group business units, and in other corporate areas as appropriate; - verifying, through the appropriate control methods and in collaboration with Intesa Sanpaolo Group Services, compliance with the guidelines and policies in the aforementioned areas, ensuring, in accordance with the Business Plan, the achievement of cost synergies and excellent quality service.